 Each stage is the traditional stroll from left to right and hitting anyone who approaches you, and features some gorgeous scenes.
 The character models are great too, and 99 Vidas feels like playing a 90s arcade game in your living room (or toilet if playing in handheld).

-After a good old scrap, you retire to an upgrade shop after each stage where you can increase your health and learn a new move (the classic left, left, up, down, pick your nose, Y button).
+After a good old scrap, you retire to an upgrade shop after each stage, where you can increase your health and learn a new move (the classic left, left, up, down, pick your nose, Y button).
 Focus on one move, and you really will see an improvement in hitting power.

-There’s a continuous nod to classic titles throughout the game and 99 Vidas fires on all cylinders for video game crusties and retro whores everywhere.
+There’s a continuous nod to classic titles throughout the game, and 99 Vidas fires on all cylinders for video game crusties and retro whores everywhere.
 There are little nods to Final Fight, the Streets of Rage 2 soundtrack shows up on the second stage and even hints at The Simpsons arcade game – arguably one of the best arcade games ever.

 There’s an evident football theme at the start; you have a lot of thugs sporting team shirts, and when you kick them, they roll and hold their knee like one of these footballing ‘alpha-males’.
 Schmucks.
-Even the first boss is a ripped version of Maradona – he also wears an Argentian top.
+Even the first boss is a ripped version of Maradona – he also wears an Argentinian top.

 But it’s not all football references.
 There are characters like Alice (that bird from Wonderland), carrying a dead rabbit, King from Tekken (for copyright reasons, his name is Tigra) there’s even a reference to a Japanese comedian affectionally known as Hard Gay.
 I’d say look it up, but you might want to set up a VPN.